 “Pica, you know I cannot properly sketch without a specimen!
 Basta!
 I thank you.
 Now leave me.”
 Leonardo dismissed her.
 He loved his younger sister, but he was on the brink of something important.
 Painting, that was all well and good.
 But mechanics!
 Ah, mechanics spoke to his heart.

-He returned his attention the drawing he was working on.
+He returned his attention to the drawing he was working on.
 After moment, he reached for the bat.
 It was pliable; evidently it was a fresh kill.
-He cleared a space to his right and spread the bat upon it, wings pulled taught and its head to the side.
+He cleared a space to his right and spread the bat upon it, wings pulled taut and its head to the side.
 Frowning in concentration, he glanced from the bat to his page.